 Laboratory decommissioning ensures that laboratory spaces are free of all hazardous materials prior to re-occupancy or renovations, thus reducing potential risk and liability.
 Decommissioning per the ANSI/AIHA standard involves proper assessment, documentation and testing of the laboratory to verify that all potential issues have been fully addressed.

 EH&E’s decommissioning services are scaled to provide the specific level of support needed.
 Our services include:

 - Review of activities and procedures previously conducted in the space focusing on potential biological, chemical, physical and radiological hazards.

 - Inspection of ductwork associated with engineering controls and piping associated with lab sinks and floor drains.

 - Screening for residual contaminants on work surfaces.

-- Assistance with the development of appropriate environmental health and safety (EH&S) documentation including a written policy that meets the ANSI/AIHA standard, identification of roles and responsibilities, and checklists to confirm the space is properly decontaminated.
+- Assistance with the development of environmental health and safety documentation package including written documentation that follows the ANSI/AIHA standard, identification of roles and responsibilities, and checklists to confirm the space is properly decontaminated.

 EH&E’s decommissioning service helps ensure that all potential hazards in a space that previously housed laboratory operations are addressed appropriately so that the space is safe for reuse or repurposing.